 Two icons representing a banks while greens coins are revolving around them alluding to an international payment.

-Wire transfers offer a fast and secure way to send money between people or businesses electronically.
-This is one of the most well-established payment methods for businesses, particularly in international trade.
+Wire transfers are a fast and secure way to send money between people or businesses electronically.
+They are one of the most well-established payment methods for businesses, particularly in international trade.

 How they work: Banks leverage secure networks like SWIFT to directly exchange funds between the sender’s and recipient’s banks to facilitate the transfer.